Is it Safe to Eat Sweets Excessively During Pregnancy?

-Indulging in sweets ever so often is not a bad idea.
-Sugary foods in smaller portions are enjoyed at all times, but one needs to take a little extra care during pregnancy.
+Sweets and sugary foods are enjoyed by all and are hard to give up, but one needs to take a little extra care with regards to eating sweets during pregnancy.
 Eating too many sweets during pregnancy can have an adverse impact on the growth of the baby.
-Extra sugar in the body can lead to unnecessary weight gain, increase in insulin and glucose levels and other essential nutrient deficiency.
-For a healthy pregnancy, a little weight gain is normal and necessary but gaining a lot can cause backaches and dental problems.
-If you are feeling alarmed because of the mere fact that you have a sweet tooth, read on to know what are the other options available for a healthy eating plan.
+Plus extra sugar in the body can lead to unnecessary weight gain, increase in insulin and glucose levels, and nutrient deficiency in a pregnant woman.
+For a pregnancy to be healthy, a little weight gain is normal and necessary, but gaining a lot can lead to back pain and dental problems.
+If you are pregnant and have a sweet tooth – you must think twice before reaching for a second helping of your favourite gulab jamuns or kaju katlis.
+Read on to know why eating too many sweets may not be exactly great for your health.

 1. Weight Gain

 A large amount of sweet consumption is linked to unnecessary weight gain.
 Eating foods that are high in calories like cookies, pastries, mithais, halwas, and cakes can lead to excessive weight gain during pregnancy.
 Even cold drinks and sweetened beverages can become the potential cause of weight gain, which can lead to complications like back pain, dental problems, and even gestational diabetes at times.

 2. Increased Sucrose Level in Blood

 Eating too many sweets during pregnancy can increase sucrose levels in the blood.
 The main source of sucrose in the diet is sweetened foods and beverages.
 The wisest option during pregnancy would be avoiding sucrose-containing foods, with the exception of fruits, in order to prevent the increase in blood sugar levels after meals.

 3. Weight Issues in the Baby